 Varsity athletes return to campus a week before classes begin for fall preseason, a week of training in preparation for the athletic season.
 Athletes on all of the fall teams—football, field hockey, soccer, cross country, and volleyball—arrive to campus before the rest of the student body for these preparatory sessions.
 In addition to getting in training time, teams scrimmage with nearby competitors to get in extra playing before the regular season begins!
 Team bonding—such as frozen yogurt at Tasty Waves in town or hiking up to the Pinnacle in Washington, CT—are melted into the mix of weeklong activities as well as dorm nights and advisory meetings.

-While the competition between our School and The Gunnery has always been strong, it is now cemented even further through the Canterbury-Gunnery Cup, awarded annually to the school who wins the highest tally of total athletic competitions throughout the year.
-While the competition is year-long, the rivalry is particularly noticeable during the final week of our fall athletic season, dubbed Spirit Week, and the final Saturday of the regular athletic season, dubbed Gunnery Day.
-Each day of the week, students (and faculty!) are encouraged to dress in spirited gear, from “Twin Tuesday” to “Saints wear Friday” to get hyped for Saturday’s games.
+While the competition between our School and The Frederick Gunn School (FGS, formerly The Gunnery) has always been strong, it is now cemented even further through the Canterbury-FGS Cup, awarded annually to the school who wins the highest tally of total athletic competitions throughout the year.
+While the competition is year-long, the rivalry is particularly noticeable during the final week of our fall athletic season, dubbed Spirit Week, and the final Saturday of the regular athletic season, dubbed FGS Day.
+Each day of the week, students (and faculty!) are encouraged to dress in spirited gear, from “Twin Tuesday” to “Saints-wear Friday” to get hyped for Saturday’s games.
 The week culminates with a pep rally and bonfire on Friday evening before Saturday morning’s games between our soccer, field hockey, and cross country teams.